Troy Romero

-Troy D. Romero is an American politician and businessman serving as a member of the Louisiana House of Representatives from the 37th district.
-Elected in November 2019, he assumed office on January 13, 2020.
+Troy D. Romero is an American politician and businessman who served as a member of the Louisiana House of Representatives from the 37th district from 2020 to 2025.

 Early life and education

 A native of Iowa, Louisiana, Romero graduated from Welsh High School and attended Louisiana State University.

 Career

 Romero is the owner of Sports Turf Specialists, a company that installs turf on athletic fields.
 He was elected to the Louisiana House of Representatives in November 2019 and assumed office on January 13, 2020.
+He resigned in December 2025.